This spiced Carrot Bundt Cake is loaded with carrots, nuts, and raisins. It is a soft, dense cake that is great for Easter parties or dinners.

 I realize that there are people out there cringing because I just said raisins.
 Hopefully there are the same amount of people out there cheering because of the raisins.
 I happen to be a raisin lover myself.
 Give me a sweet oatmeal raisin cookie, and I’m a happy camper.
 If you are against raisins, feel free to leave them out.

 Raisins and nuts add such a great flavor and texture to this dense cake.
-One quick tip: I have found that freshly shredded carrots do add a better moisture content to this cake.
+PRO TIP: Freshly shredded carrots add a better moisture content to this cake.
 I tried it with already shredded carrots from the store, and the cake turned out a little drier.

 And of course, what kind of cake would it be if there wasn’t frosting on top!